 The natural question is whether the function $f$ effectively defines a BH configuration.
 To answer this query, we require that the radius $r_s$ remains concealed within the location(s) of the event horizon(s), denoted as $r_h > 0$, where $f(r_h) = 0$.
 A thorough examination of the gravitational potential derived from (\ref{eq:solnf}) is providential for such an investigation.
 Here, we note that in the asymptotic regime as $r \rightarrow +\infty$, the function $f(r) \simeq r^{2}/(4 \alpha)$.
 Given that $\alpha>0$, $f$ exhibits unbounded growth.
 Conversely, when $r \rightarrow +0$, we have that $f(r) \rightarrow -\mu$.
 A concise examination of the first and second derivatives

 shows that (\ref{eq:solnf}) is an increasing function that displays a unique event horizon with location $r_h$, if we suppose that the integration constant $\mu$ is positive, together with $K+6\mu>0$.
-The explicit value of $r_h$ can be obtained from the positive branch of (\ref{eq:solnf})
+The explicit value of $r_h$, as a function of the parameter $\mu$ keeping $\alpha,\lambda$ and $K$ fixed can be obtained from the positive branch of (\ref{eq:solnf})

 Observe that a positive value $r_h>0$ is assured by the condition $\mu \alpha>0$.
 This condition remains consistent if, as previously assumed, $\mu$ is a positive integration constant and $\alpha > 0$.
 It is interesting to note that from (\ref{eq:rh}) and having $r_h>0$, we can obtain a minimum local expression for the location of the event horizon (denoted as $r^{*}_h$), granted by